Mitigating Hallucination on Hallucination in RAG via Ensemble Voting: THE VOTE-RAG FRAMEWORK

 where $N$ is the number of retrieval agents, $\hat{Q}$ is the aggregated query pool, and $C_{\hat{Q}}$ is the aggregated set of retrieved paragraphs used by the response stage.

 We implement $f_{\mathrm{RetVote}}$ in four concise steps:

 \textbf{Ensemble Query Generation.} Instead of a complex, serial debate, VOTE-RAG's approach is parallel and aggregation-based.
-We instantiate $N$ independent "Retrieval Agents" (e.g., $N=5$).
-Each agent $a_i$ is prompted to independently analyze the original question $x$ and generate a query $q_i$ that it determines is best suited to find the correct answer.
+We instantiate $N$ independent ``Retrieval Agents'' (e.g., $N=5$).
+Each agent $a_i$ is prompted to independently analyze the original question $x$ and generate a query $q_i$ that it determines is best suited to find the correct answer. \textbf{The agents are encouraged to leverage multi-step reasoning methodologies, similar to the taxonomies used in complex computer vision reasoning tasks, to ensure high-fidelity query formulation \cite{sarkar2025reasoning}.}

 \textbf{Query Pool Aggregation.} Once all $N$ queries are generated in parallel, they are aggregated into a single, comprehensive query pool $\hat{Q}$.